tgstation/tgstation/.github/guides/VISUALS.md

 This is done using a matrix, similarly to color matrixes.
 You will likely never need to use it manually however, since there are helper procs for pretty much everything it can do.

+> Note: the transform var is COPIED whenever you read it.
+So if you want to modify it, you will need to reset the atom var back to your changes.

 It's not totally without explanation, and I figured you might wanna know about it.
 Not a whole lot more to say tho.
 Neat tool.

 ## Lighting